xzuyn/ROCm-Guides/README.md

 `sudo apt install mainline`

 ## Step 4:
-Launch the `mainline`, and verify that the `6.1.0-1016-oem` is running.
+Launch mainline and verify that the `6.1.0-1016-oem` is running.

 Run this command: